Teacher: Wendy Cox & Melanie Prosser

 - High interest and enrollment in all levels of the Culinary Pathway.

 - Former students pursing postsecondary education and careers in the field.

 - Relationships with colleges and industry professionals who offer students the opportunity to participate in a variety of experiences, such as field trips, job readiness courses, guest speakers, and cooking demonstrations.

 - Collaboration with academic teachers, catering for events such as the Murder Mystery Dinner Theater show and Visual and Performing Arts night.

-- Café La Bleu, the student run on campus café, caters lunch for up to 40 people, 12 times each semester.
+- Café La Bleu, the student run on campus café, caters lunch for up to 40 people, 6 times per semester.